TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     (V.7.0.4 Changes) (1.15.1 Minecraft)

+    Dimension:
+·Beds no longer explode in the dimension!
+Sleeping in the bed will turn night into day and set your respawn point.
+Bad weather will not be affected however.

     Config:
+·A config is added to let you choose whether beds should explode or not in the dimension.
+Set to false by default.
 ·Turning off Spiky Badlands or Ice Spike config will now properly apply.
 ·Spike Badlands config option will now also apply to Dissected Badlands Plateau biome.
 ·Fixed but where setting mutated biome spawnrate to max with multiple biomes in world may cause small part of biomes bordering each other to not be mutated.